dinky-coder/dinky-coder/README.md

 - He/Him/SuperHero

 ⚡ Fun fact:
-- When I'm not diving deep into machine learning models, I enjoy teaching AI concepts and doing extreme home fitness.
+- When I'm not diving deep into machine learning models, I enjoy teaching AI concepts, and staying fit.

 I'm passionate about harnessing the power of AI to drive innovation and transform industries.
 Let's connect and build something amazing together!
 ```